Mweru/Aviation-Accidents-Project-1/README.md

 Each record represents an aviation accident/incident.
 Dataset Size: 88889 entries with 31 columns

-## Installation
-To run the analysis on your notebook, ensure you have the following libraries installed:
-`import pandas as pd`
-`import numpy as np`
-`import seaborn as sns`
-`import matplotlib.pyplot as plt`
-`%matplotlib inline`

-## Usage
+## How to contribute/ Usage
-Fork the the repository:
-Click on the Fork button at the top right of this repository on GitHub Clone the repository: git clone <repository-url>
+- Fork this repository(optional)
+- Clone the repository to your device
-Navigate to the project directory: cd <name-of-directory>
+- Navigate to the project directory
-Open <your-notebook-application>
+- Open your desired notebook application and share your contributions
+- When done, push your commits to your repository

 ## Data Cleaning and Preparation
 In this section, we detail the data cleaning process, including handling missing values and data type conversions.
 The cleaned dataset is used for further analysis.